 the Mother Teresa Memorial International Award.

-Though I have British ancestry, I grew up in India.
-My family stayed after the British left and India gained their independence in the 1940s.
-I was born as part of a minority class of poor whites who lived in the slums among the poorest of the poor.
+Though I have British ancestry, I was born and grew up in India.
+My family stayed after the British left and India gained her independence in 1947.
+I was born as part of a minority class.
+I was homeless and lived in the slums among the poorest of the poor.
 I lived there for my whole childhood, up into my young adult years and my first good job.
 Mother Teresa’s charity was in my town, and my family was served by her.